inferno986return/SurvivalManual-ebook/README.md

 * Apply alterations to upstream (the original guide's wiki)

 ## E-book

 **The e-book can be compiled and is currently in testing.**

 The ePub contents are in the e-book folder.
 The metadata.json holds the metadata that is used to create the content.opf and toc.ncx files.
 Currently, ebookbuild creates ePub 2.0.1 files (with plans to support the latest ePub 3 version in the future).

+### Development

+I use Visual Studio Code and formerly Atom to edit the XHTML, CSS and JSON files.
+Any text editor that supports regular expressions should be fine for e-book development, including `vim` and `emacs`.

+### Compilation

+The e-book metadata is added to the metadata.json file which is used by ebookbuild script to compile the book.

+When I have finished the e-book it can be compiled.
+To compile the ePub, you will need to install both [Python 3](https://www.python.org/) to create the ePub and the [Java Development Kit (JDK)](https://www.oracle.com/uk/java/technologies/javase-downloads.html) to run epubcheck to verify it is up to standard.

+Compile an ePub with the following command in Bash (I recommend installing WSL+Ubuntu for Windows 10 users) while in the e-book folder: `python3 ebookbuild.py && java -jar epubcheck.jar LigiSurvivalManual.epub`

+### Regular expressions

 The files are manually edited using the free Microsoft Visual Studio Code text editor with regular expressions (regex).
 The syntax is identical to the Atom editor.
 The regex syntax used here is as follows: